-S&P Dow Jones Indices, one of the largest providers of indices for exchange traded funds, today introduced the S&P Europe 350 Equal Weight Index, an equal weight answer to the well-known S&P Europe 350 Index.
+S&P Dow Jones Indices, one of the largest providers of indices for exchange traded funds, introduced a new a Europe index that emphasizes low volatility, dividend-paying stocks.

-Last week, S&P Dow Jones Indices introduced the S&P Europe 350 Low Volatility High Dividend Index, which tracks the 50 highest yielding companies from the S&P Europe 350 Index that meet certain diversification, liquidity and volatility requirements.
-[S&P Dow Jones Launches New Dividend Low Vol Europe Index]
+The S&P Europe 350 Low Volatility High Dividend Index tracks the 50 highest yielding companies from the S&P Europe 350 Index that meet certain diversification, liquidity and volatility requirements, according to a statement from S&P Dow Jones Indices.

 The opinions and forecasts expressed herein are solely those of Tom Lydon, and may not actually come to pass.
 Information on this site should not be used or construed as an offer to sell, a solicitation of an offer to buy, or a recommendation for any product.